 subject to any restrictions specified in Attachment E or as otherwise notified by the Commonwealth.

-The licence under clauses 5.6.2a (and any sublicence granted under clause 5.6.2b) expires upon the expiry or termination (whichever is the earlier) of the Contract or the relevant Subcontract (if any).
+The licence under clause 5.6.2a (and any sublicence granted under clause 5.6.2b) expires upon the expiry or termination (whichever is the earlier) of the Contract or the relevant Subcontract (if any).

 The Commonwealth shall ensure that any Export Approvals that apply to an item of GFM are specified in Attachment E.